 - The study will enroll adults (age 18 and up);

-- Single dose group: will receive one intravitreal injection (injection into the eye) with QR-1123.
+- Study participants will receive a single intravitreal injection (injection into the eye) with QR-1123 at one of the four different doses.

-Participants will receive the study medicine or the sham procedure in the chosen (study) eye, which is the eye with the worse vision.
+Participants will receive the study medicine once in the chosen (study) eye, which is the eye with the worse vision.

 Is Aurora for me?